AbbyJiayuanLI/AbbyJiayuanLI.github.io/_pages/about.md

 I'm a senior Electronic Information Engineering major undergradute in The Chinese University of Hong Kong, Shenzhen.

-My current interests are sensor-based perception, for example about Camera and Liadar, and Audio & Image Signal Processing.
+My current interests are the application of optimization and machine learning in Signal Processing and Wireless Communication.

 A data-driven personal website
 ======